hipe/tmx/zerk/doc/issues/030-unified-language.md

 ## evaluations, reasonings, emissions, and states

-  • a "reasoning" (:#A) is structure that can be used to help explain why a particular node is unavailable. it has the structure:
+  • a "reasoning" :[#here.1] is structure that can be used to help explain why a particular node is unavailable. it has the structure:

          +----------------------------------+